 Now there are marks going for anyone who guesses what the issue might be with apex predators and flocks of semi-lost pigeons.
 Yes, they get eaten, or so the claims of distressed pigeon racers… well, claim.
 Resolution of the issue is made even more difficult when studies funded by respective sides produce contrasting results stated as facts.
 What makes matters worse is when in times of slow news, instead of taking an unbiased approach and telling it down the middle, newspapers and online media create headlines that attempt to instill fear and upset in those unfamiliar with the topic.
 Of course, you wouldn’t want the reintroduction of these birds, if the only time you hear of their existence is when you are told they rip apart their prey while it’s still alive and associated with titles like demon-monster beasts.

 Current Problems - Game Bird Keeping

 Although this sport brings with it quite a few negatives for native animals and the environment, the problem it poses for raptors is that they are blamed for the reduction of gamebird populations.
-It’s astronomical the amount of birds that aren’t actually killed and instead make off into the woods, beating their little underdeveloped wings.
+It’s astronomical the number of birds that aren’t actually killed and instead make off into the woods, beating their little underdeveloped wings.
 A study made in the European Journal of Wildlife states that as many as 60% of gamebirds released, do not end up being killed.
 On top of this as much as 70% of the gamebirds lost to predation, actually comes from foxes.
-On top of on top of this the RSPB says that one third of gamebirds released become fox food.
+On top of this, the RSPB says that one-third of gamebirds released become fox food.
 So many are actually just lost to the environment.
-A big issue with gamebird keeping, is that since it began, gamekeepers have been pretty much been left to their own devices, with little to zero regulation or monitoring so getting accurate data is difficult.
+A big issue with gamebird keeping is that since it began, gamekeepers have been pretty much been left to their own devices, with little to zero regulation or monitoring so getting accurate data is difficult.
 Ill-practices not only do serious environmental damage but, negatively affect birds of prey.